-Farm insurance to protect your assets and your future.
+Farm insurance for Vermont and New Hampshire Farms to protect your assets and your future.

 It can be overwhelming to think about insuring your farm if it’s both your home and your business.
 Farm insurance eliminates the confusion and allows you to simplify your insurance into a single policy.

 Grow your business while protecting your livelihood.

 When your farm is both your home and your business, insurance can seem like a complicated topic.
 In fact, it’s an opportunity to get a single policy that meets all your needs.
 The key is being certain what you want from a farm insurance policy and making sure your insurer provides it.
 The starting point is protecting your property and contents against damage such as:

 Click it.
 Read it.
 Cover it.

 Utility vehicles or ATVs designed for use on farms can increase liability.
 This is mainly because these vehicles are known to be associated with high-risk behaviors, such as operating the vehicle without the use of protective equipment.

 If you routinely ride your ATV or utility vehicle, be sure to always use good judgment and wear proper protective equipment, such as a helmet.
 Additionally, avoid behaviors that are known to increase risk of injury, such as riding on roads that are intended for automobiles.

 Say, for example, that the beef produced from the cows raised or kept on a farm causes illness in a consumer when it’s eaten.